-Having trouble logging into WebAdvisor, Brightspace or Office 365?
+Having trouble logging into Self-Service, Brightspace, Office 365 or any other NSCAD resources?
 Try some of the following troubleshooting steps:

 Make sure you’re using the correct user name format for the resource you’re attempting to log into.
-If it’s WebAdvisor, Brightspace, the Password Manager, the NSCADM wireless network or the Library’s online resources, do not include “@nscad.ca” at the end of your user name (i.e. myname as opposed to email@example.com).
-However, if you’re trying to sign into Office 365 to check your email, you do need to use your full NSCAD email address as your account name.
-This is because Microsoft needs to know which institution your Office 365 subscription is with.
+If it’s Self-Service, Brightspace, the Password Manager, NSCAD’s networked printers or the Library’s online resources, do not include “@nscad.ca” at the end of your user name (i.e. myname as opposed to firstname.lastname@example.org).
+However, if you’re trying to join the eduroam wireless network or trying to sign into Office 365 to check your email, you do need to use your full NSCAD email address as your account name.
+This is because eduroam and/or Microsoft need to know which institution you’re from.

 Stored passwords in web browsers